RTEMS/rtems-docs/c-user/config/general.rst

 The following constraints apply to this configuration option:

-* The value of the configuration option shall be greater than or equal to zero.
+* The value of the configuration option shall be greater than or equal to one.

 * The value of the configuration option shall be less than or equal to `UINT32_MAX <https://en.cppreference.com/w/c/types/integer>`_.